In the following lines, I’ll try to provide a concise guide on how to manually set up a server for hosting a website based on WordPress.

 Prepare a database

-create database wordpress default character set utf8mb4 collate utf8mb4_general_ci;
+First, create a database to be used by WordPress:create database wordpress default character set utf8mb4 collate utf8mb4_general_ci;

 Then create a user (with username wp and password password) and grant all privileges for the wordpress database.
-Use a strong password and remember it.
+Use a strong password and remember it.grant all on wordpress.* to 'wp'@'localhost' identified by 'yourstrongpassword';

 flush privileges;